tien315/FNAL-Unity-Project/Documentation/2_set_up_the_scene.md

-# Object Pose Estimation Tutorial: Part 1
+# FNAL Unity Project Tutorial: Part 2

-In this first part of the tutorial, we will start by downloading and installing the Unity Editor.
+In this second part of the tutorial, we will start by downloading and installing the Unity Editor.
 We will install our project's dependencies: the Perception, URDF, and TCP Connector packages.
 We will then use a set of provided prefabs to easily prepare a simulated environment containing a table, a cube, and a working robot arm.

 **Table of Contents**